 C. Report biogenic CO2 emissions in metric tons of CO2 equivalent separately from the gross direct (Scope 1) GHG emissions.
 D. Report the chosen base year, the rationale for choosing the base year, emissions in the base year, and the context for any significant changes in emissions that triggered recalculations of base year emissions.
 E. Report standards, methodologies, and assumptions used.
 F. Report the source of the emission factors used and the global warming potential (GWP) rates used or a reference to the GWP source.
 G. Report the chosen consolidation approach for emissions (equity share, financial control, operational control).
-G4-EN19 REDUCTION OF GREENHOUSE GAS (GHG) EMISSIONS A. Report the amount of GHG emissions reductions achieved as a direct result of initiatives to reduce emissions, in metric tons of CO2 equivalent.
+G4-EN19 REDUCTION OF GREENHOUSE GAS (GHG) EMISSIONS Environmental Report 2016 A. Report the amount of GHG emissions reductions achieved as a direct result of initiatives to reduce emissions, in metric tons of CO2 equivalent.
 B. Report gases included in the calculation (whether CO2, CH4, N2O, HFCs, PFCs, SF6, NF3, or all).
 C. Report the chosen base year or baseline and the rationale for choosing it. d.
 Report standards, methodologies, and assumptions used.
 E. Report whether the reductions in GHG emissions occurred in direct (Scope 1), energy indirect (Scope 2), other indirect (Scope 3) emissions.
-Environmental Report 2015 G4-EN21 NOX, SOX, AND OTHER SIGNIFICANT AIR EMISSIONS A. Report the amount of significant air emissions, in kilograms or multiples for each of the following: NOX SOX Persistent organic pollutants (POP) Volatile organic compounds (VOC) Hazardous air pollutants (HAP) Particulate matter (PM) Other standard categories of air emissions identified in relevant regulations B. Report standards, methodologies, and assumptions used.
-C. Report the source of the emission factors used.
-Environmental Report 2015 G4-EN23 TOTAL WEIGHT OF WASTE BY TYPE AND DISPOSAL METHOD A. Report the total weight of hazardous and non-hazardous waste, by the following disposal methods: Reuse Recycling Composting Recovery, including energy recovery Incineration (mass burn) Deep well injection Landfill On-site storage Other (to be specified by the organization) Environmental Report 2015
+G4-EN21 NOX, SOX, AND OTHER SIGNIFICANT AIR EMISSIONS Environmental Report 2016 A. Report the amount of significant air emissions, in kilograms or multiples for each of the following: NOX SOX Persistent organic pollutants (POP) Volatile organic compounds (VOC) Hazardous air pollutants (HAP) Particulate matter (PM) Other standard extraories of air emissions identified Other standard categories of air emissions identified in relevant regulations B. Report standards, methodologies, and assumptions used.
+C. Report the source of the emission factors used. c.
+Report the source of the emission factors used.
+G4-EN23 TOTAL WEIGHT OF WASTE BY TYPE AND DISPOSAL Environmental Report 2016 U-T-LINZ3 METHOD 2 Chinicital Report 2010 A. Report the total weight of hazardous and non- hazardous waste, by the following disposal methods: Reuse Recycling Composting Recovery, including energy recovery Incineration (mass burn) Deep well injection Landfill On-site storage Other (to be specified by the organization) /